nexmo-se/opentok-secure-appointment/README.md

 2. Install dependencies: `npm install`.

-3. Copy `.env.example` to `.env` and edit the environment variables.
+3. Copy `env.example` to `.env` and edit the environment variables.

 4. Run the server and the client app: `npm run start`.
 This will run both the server and the client app.